-- Close-density, urban-style residential settlement patterns. - Inadequate or inappropriate disposal of wastes.

-- Noise disturbance. - Offensive and unabated smell. - The careless and indiscriminate use of air sprays resulting in spray drift. - The potential for adverse effects from off target spray drift and complaints due to agrichemical spraying being undertaken. - Encroachment into the privacy of rural dwellings. - Effects of additional traffic and new intersections/entrance ways on the safety of rural roads. - Inappropriate advertising signage which detracts from visual amenity or road safety.
+- Close-density, urban-style residential settlement patterns. - Inadequate or inappropriate disposal of wastes. - Noise disturbance. - Offensive and unabated smell. - The potential for adverse effects from off target spray drift and complaints due to agrichemical spraying being undertaken. - Encroachment into the privacy of rural dwellings. - Effects of additional traffic and new intersections/entrance ways on the safety of rural roads. - Inappropriate advertising signage which detracts from visual amenity or road safety.

-Objective 2.5.1 Land Use Activities - Nature, Character, Amenity Values And Servicing
+Objective 2.4.1 Land Use Activities - Nature, Character, Amenity Values and Servicing

-To enable primary production activities and other associated rural based land uses to function efficiently and effectively in the Rural Zone, while avoiding, remedying or mitigating the adverse effects of activities, including reverse sensitivity effects caused by new activities on existing activities, in a way that maintains and enhances the character and amenity values of the rural environment.
+To enable primary production activities and other rural based land uses to function efficiently and effectively in the Rural Zone, while avoiding, remedying or mitigating the adverse effects of activities, including reverse sensitivity effects caused by new activities on existing activities, in a way that maintains and enhances the character and amenity values of the rural environment.